15 Ridiculously Beautiful Places to Visit in the Philippines

 PRO TIP: Download these apps onto your phone for your trip to any country in Asia.
 They will make your life so much easier!

-Yes, I can attest to the fact that Kalanggaman Island was probably the most beautiful island I’d been to with the most beautiful sand bar I’d ever seen.
+I can attest that Kalanggaman Island was probably the most beautiful island I’d been to with the most beautiful sand bar I’d ever seen.
 I have just one huge regret—I didn’t camp overnight on the island.

 There are other things to do around Malapascua as well.
-You can rent a private boat that’ll take you around to some great snorkeling spots, spend the day on the nearly empty and beautiful North Beach, and end the evening with dinner with some fresh seafood at the local market.
+You can rent a private boat that’ll take you to some great snorkeling spots, spend the day on the nearly empty and beautiful North Beach, and end the evening with a meal of fresh and affordable seafood from the local market.

-You can find a detailed travel guide on how to visit both Malapascua and Kalanggaman here!
+Check out this detailed travel guide on how to visit both Malapascua and Kalanggaman!

-A popular activity in Moalboal is to go canyoneering off (jumping) of Kawasan Waterfall.
+A popular activity in Moalboal is to go canyoneering off (jumping) of Kawasan Waterfalls.
 You can also grab a scooter or motorcycle and search for other waterfalls like Dao Falls, Binalayan Falls, and Aguinid Falls.
-Seeing the sardine run is also incredibly easy even if you’re not a good swimmer.
-Just rent a life jacket at one of the shops near the beach and swim out to the sardine run.
-You’ll probably also see a turtle or two while you’re there.

 PRO TIP: When you arrive in the Philippines, you can buy a SIM card at the airport.
 There are 2 companies used throughout the Philippines: Globe and Smart.
 Each of them gives you 10 or 12 GB of memory for 30 days for 1,000 pesos (US$20).
 I used 2 GB in 30 days.